These gluten free double chocolate cookie balls are a festive holiday treat! Dipped in chocolate, with a cookie crumb filling, these are irresistible!

 Disclosure: This post contains affiliate links.

-Double Chocolate Cookie Balls.
+Double Chocolate Cookie Balls (Gluten Free, Vegan).

 Ingredients

-- 12 gluten free double chocolate cookies
+- 12 gluten free chocolate sandwich cookies

-- 1 dairy free chocolate bar
+- 1 dairy free chocolate bar broken into pieces

 - ½ cup pumpkin seeds